nakul3112/ROS_ARIAC_RWA3/README.md

     Note: Always call `catkin_make` in the root of your catkin workspace.

-5. Overlay your cactkin workspace on top of your environment.
+5. Overlay your catkin workspace on top of your environment.

      `cd ~/catkin_ws`